Interdisciplinary Education Resources

 - Molecular motors and mechanochemistry

 Quantitative Biology Virtual Experiments are encrypted Matlab p-code files that simulate performing an quantitative experiment on a wide range of biological systems.
 The programs are designed so that students can adjust the experimental parameters, perform "experiments" by running the programs, and then analyze the data produced.
 The goal is for the students to see if they can infer the mechanism of the biological process that is hidden in the encrypted program.
-The programs were written by a variety of Brandeis faculty members and were a central part of the indicated QB Boot Camp.
+The programs were written by a variety of Brandeis faculty members and were a central part of some recent QB Boot Camps.